TheWaterboy/Reputation-Management-System-Alliance/README.md

 We could not build token standardization for reputation system inside closed loop, the risk to waste rescourse without purposeful activity is running way to high to be a considered avenue.
 With open solution we could boost more then one ecosystem providing end user choice for technology service provider and improve data parameter curation for end user.

 # Modealization
+Modealization is a new lexique to describe the blockchain stack in more simple term, by the fact we have, consensus, incentivization mechanism and different data structure that involve inside a event driven microservice architecure with programmed tx_instruction set.
+We need a new definition that is fair and quare versus the old on/off states blockchain definition commonly employed that suffer from intellectual emptiness.

+"Modealization" that sound great for capturing the true essence of the internet of value, repeat [mo][deal][ization].
+[mo]--> blockchain/DLTs model, {private/permissioned/consortium}, {public/permissionless}, or hybrid {private/public},
+[deal]--> incentivization mechanism for consensus participation, e.g block reward for Bitcoin [ization]-->